 JOIN.
 For more information, see the External dictionaries section.

-<right_table> and creates a hash table for it in RAM.
-After some threshold of memory consumption, ClickHouse falls back to merge join algorithm.
+join_algorithm = 'auto' is enabled, then after some threshold of memory consumption, ClickHouse falls back to merge join algorithm.
+For

 - max_rows_in_join — Limits number of rows in the hash table.